Plastics and iodine

 - Put on protective gloves and eyewear.

-- Conduct the experiment on the plastic tray and in a well-ventilated area.
+- Conduct the experiment on the safety underlay and in a well-ventilated area.

 - Avoid inhaling iodine vapors from the beaker.